freshworks/freshworks-api-sdk/example/freshteam-app/README.md

-# Sample app for Freshteam
+# Sample Freshteam app using API SDK

 This app showcases using the Freshteam API SDK on the Serverless component of the app.